 - Water authority search – checks for information on water and drainage connections and other related issues affecting the property.

-Some searches are very location specific, such as tin mine searches in Cornwall.
+Some searches are very location-specific, such as tin mine searches in Cornwall.

-The results of any particular search may lead to further questions, the need for further action or specific insurance, or may even lead to a buyer pulling out if the results are unwelcome and/or not easily resolved.
+- may even lead to a buyer pulling out if the results are unwelcome and/or not easily resolved.

 Another party is still looking for a property

-Is there anything you can do to reduce delay?
+How long does conveyancing take: Is there anything you can do to reduce delay?